-Free Rent Increase Letter
+Free Rent Increase Notice Template

 Fill forms in a few steps

-Save, print, & download
+Save, print & download

 Done in 5 minutes

-What Is a Rent Increase Notice
+What Is a Rent Increase Notice?

 Rent Increase Notices are sent to tenants by landlords or property managers when the rent needs to be raised.
 This notice can only be used when the rental agreement is not for a fixed term, such as month-to-month tenancies.

-The Rent Increase Letter lets the tenant know that their rent will go up, and by how much it will increase.
+The Rent Increase Letter lets the tenant know that their rent will go up and by how much it will increase.

-It is essential to check with your state’s laws regarding how much notice is necessary before raising a tenant’s rent.
+It is essential to check with your state’s laws regarding how much notice is necessary before raising a tenant’s rent [1]

 Use our Rent Increase Notice template to draft your legal template in minutes.

-Friendly Rent Increase Letter sample
+Friendly Rent Increase Letter Example

 Review the sample letter below to better understand how to write a friendly landlord Rent Increase Letter.